 But still, I was willing to accept that perhaps these people were justified in their reaction since I really was not a strong player.
 I still worked while most of them were retired.
 It’s sort of difficult for me to “not like” people.
 I always want to believe that there is some magical way in.

 So I decided that my best course of action was to switch to the other “beginner” pickleball recreation center, still a community center, and not far from where I had been playing.

 This turned out to be okay, but not that much fun.
-Players that had never played, or were really terrible (i.e, even worse than me) showed up to basically swat at the ball without much recall of the score, what went wrong, or intent to improve!
-As I say, I was not the most enthused of players but I did enjoy it and tried my best to improve.
-Now it felt as if I was extradited to a virtual pickleball purgatory, where you play and play but never get any better, and also never see any new or different players.
+Players that had never played, or were really terrible (i.e., even worse than me) showed up to basically swat at the ball without much recall of the score, what went wrong, or intent to improve!
+As I say, I was not the most enthused of players, but I did enjoy it and tried my best to improve.
+Now it felt as if I was banished to a virtual pickleball purgatory, where you play and play but never get any better, and also never see any new or different players.
 The guy I mentioned, the volunteer pickleball instructor, was usually there to give pointers and instruct new players on the rules of the game.
 Why couldn't I have his patience, and ability to help myself and others get better?

 After a few months of playing at this “pickleball for dummies” court, I really started to get depressed.
 Here I was, trying to get healthy by exercising, and may I add I had also been hoping to meet some new friends or at least become friendly with a few people.
-In my mind, I imagined fantastically sport-like salutations as I greeted fellow pickle ballers, like “Hey, see you out there,” or “You played really well last week.” instead, I was the dunce in the corner holding my racket and staring at my shoes.
+In my mind, I imagined fantastically sport-like salutations as I greeted fellow pickleballers, like “Hey, see you out there,” or “You played really well last week.”
+Instead, I was the dunce in the corner holding my racket and staring at my shoes.